Low Emission Zones – the ultimate guide

 What is a Low Emissions Zone (LEZ)?

-In the UK, major cities including Brighton, Oxford, and Norwich have their own LEZ, and the rest of the UK isn’t far behind.
-Sheffield, Newcastle, Edinburgh, and Manchester all have plans for their own LEZs which are expected to be operational by 2022.
-Birmingham’s Clean Air Zone (CAZ) is another type of LEZ and came into effect in June 2021.
+In the UK, major cities including Brighton, Oxford, Norwich, Sheffield, Newcastle, Edinburgh, and Manchester all have their own LEZs.
+In 2021, Birmingham launched its Clean Air Zone (CAZ) which is a type of LEZ.

 What sort of cars have to pay a LEZ or ULEZ charge?